-Figure C-4-5 - Edges from rectangular extents and at boundaries
+Figure D-1-5 - Edges from rectangular extents and at boundaries

 The source of the displayed safety contour are the selected edges as defined.
 The areas of safe and unsafe water formed by the selected edges are used for processing of the safety contour related alarms under IMO MSC 530(106) 11.4.3, which the OEM must implement.

-Calculation of depth values.

-Calculation of depth values in S-102 datasets must take into consideration the vertical uncertainty contained within the dataset for all depth values.
-Vertical uncertainty is expressed as a positive number which indicates the maximum vertical uncertainty (and hence can be added or subtracted from a depth value contained in the S-102 dataset).

-If the vertical uncertainty is stored in the grid cells themselves then each S-102 depth has its own uncertainty value which must be taken into account when extracting the depth values from the dataset

-If no uncertainty values are stored within the grid data then the values of the minimumUncertainty and maximumUncertainty values must be used, these will be equal in a dataset with no separate uncertainty grid values.

-Uncertainty values should be used in such a way as to safety-bias the calculation.
-When depth is measured positive-down the uncertainty value must be subtracted for all depth values (this makes depths shoaler and drying heights higher).

-Water Level Adjustment
+Water Level Adjustment (WLA)

-The user must be able to adjust depth information by water level height in areas where both S-102 and S-104 data products are available
+The user must be able to adjust depth information by water level height in areas where both S-102 and S-104 data products are available.

-The system must default to no water level adjustment [what does “default” mean].
+The system must default to no water level adjustment.

 The mariner must be able to select one of the following methods of depth adjustment: